Original Air Date: November 27, 1959

 - The roller coaster cars used in this episode were rented at a cost of $150.

-- at the climax, Edward Hall jumps out the window of room 1410, though since most buildings do not have a 13th floor, he technically jumped from the 13th floor.
+- At the climax, Edward Hall jumps out the window of room 1410, though since most buildings do not have a 13th floor, he technically jumped from the 13th floor.

-- Composer Nathan van Cleave composed two musical scores for this episode, the first was scrapped for unknown reasons.
+- Composer Nathan van Cleave composed two musical scores for this episode, but the first was scrapped for unknown reasons.

 Click here to return to my survey of The Twilight Zone series.